soi-20/brains/_posts/1930-01-02-narratives.md

 In other words: Founders who want to create radical innovation should have a big, audacious plan and ignore mundane thinking.

-Peter's logic works well in long-term view: finding a frontier of value which will be a great company years from now.
+Peter's logic works well in a long-term view: finding a frontier of value which will be a great company years from now.
 A frontier that only a few people believe exists (but you have strong proof and conviction that it does).

 ## Run Faster vs. Jump Higher